Tweeter and the Monkey Man

-"Tweeter and the Monkey Man" is a song by the British-American supergroup the Traveling Wilburys that first appeared on the 1988 album Traveling Wilburys Vol. 1.
+"Tweeter and the Monkey Man" is a song by the British-American supergroup Traveling Wilburys that first appeared on the 1988 album Traveling Wilburys Vol. 1.

 Background

-The songwriting credit goes officially to all members of the band, but the song is published by Bob Dylan's Special Rider Music label, indicating that the main writer is Dylan, who is also the lead singer on the record.
-This is partially contradicted by George Harrison's account of the song in the 2007 documentary The True History of the Traveling Wilburys:
+Although the official songwriting credit is given to all members of the band, it is thought that Bob Dylan is the main songwriter because he sings lead vocals and published the song under his Special Rider Music label.
+However, this is partially contradicted by George Harrison's account of the song in the 2007 documentary The True History of the Traveling Wilburys:

 "Tweeter and the Monkey Man" was really [written by] Tom Petty and Bob [Dylan].
-Well, Jeff [Lynne] were there too, but they were just sitting there around in the kitchen, and he was for some reason talking about all this stuff that didn't make much sense, you know, and we got a tape cassette and put it on and then transcribed everything they were saying.
+Well, Jeff [Lynne] and I were there too, but they were just sitting there around in the kitchen, and he was for some reason talking about all this stuff that didn't make much sense, you know, and we got a tape cassette and put it on and then transcribed everything they were saying.

 Harrison also recalled that he and Lynne then contributed the chorus, beginning with the line "And the walls came down", based on an idea of Dylan's from the same tape.

 "Tweeter and the Monkey Man" is sometimes regarded as a playful homage to the songs of Bruce Springsteen, who was often hailed as "the next Dylan" early in his career.
 The lyrics include the titles of many Springsteen songs, and the song borrows many of Springsteen's themes.
 The setting of the song itself is New Jersey, Springsteen's home state and the setting for many of Springsteen's own songs.
 New Jersey locations such as Rahway Prison and Jersey City are mentioned by name.
 Springsteen song title references include: "Stolen Car", "Mansion on the Hill", "Thunder Road", "State Trooper", "Factory", "The River", and a song made popular by Springsteen but written by Tom Waits, "Jersey Girl".
 Additionally, "Lion's Den" and "Paradise" are each mentioned and prominently enunciated in the song, each being the title of a Springsteen song released after the Traveling Wilburys album.

-Only Dylan, Harrison, Petty and Lynne took part in recording the song.
-This is the only Wilburys song on Vol. 1 not to feature Roy Orbison on lead or backing vocals.
+Only Dylan, Harrison, Petty and Lynne took part in recording "Tweeter and the Monkey Man," making it the only song on Vol. 1 not to feature Roy Orbison in any capacity.